In Search for an Optimal Authenticated Byzantine Agreement

 \subsection{General structure}

-The protocol uses many instances of the linear LBV building block, each of which is parametrized with a sequence number and a leader.
+The protocol uses many instances of the LBV building block, each of which is parametrized with a sequence number and a leader.
+We denote an LBV instance that is parametrized with sequence number $sq$ and a leader $p_l$ as $\textit{LBV}(sq,p_l)$.
 Each party in the protocol maintains a local state, which is used by all LBVs and is updated according to their returned values.
-Section~\ref{subsub:state} presents the local state and Section~\ref{subsub:LBV} describes the linear LBV implementation.
+Section~\ref{subsub:state} presents the local state and Section~\ref{subsub:LBV} describes a linear communication LBV implementation.
 Section~\ref{sub:composition} discusses the properties guaranteed by a sequential composition of several LBV instances.